 Your brand message should be:

-- Engaging: It should resonate with needs and desires of your target audience.
-Catch their attention by crafting a strong and unique brand message.
+- Engaging: It should resonate with the needs and desires of your target audience.

 - Relevant: It has to be important to your audience.
 They need to relate to it in order to choose your brand.

-Brand messaging is a combination of factors such as language, specific terms and the tone of voice.
-Futhermore, brand message in law branding should be used every time a company communicates.
+Brand messaging is a combination of factors such as language, specific terms, and the tone of voice.
+Furthermore, brand message in law branding should be used every time a company communicates.

 When crafting your brand message, focus on the desired positioning.
-Analyse your positioning by answering the following questions from:
+Analyze your positioning by answering the following questions:

-- The customer point of view : What matters the most to the customers?
-What they want to hear?
+- The customer point of view: What matters the most to the customers?
+What do they want to hear?
 Your brand message needs to be customer-centric and get inside the mind of your audience.

 - The internal point of view: What’s your company’s vision?
 What can your company provide?
 Take a look at your law brand from the inside out.

 - The competitive point of view: How to differentiate your law brand from the competitors?
 What are your competitors already providing?
 Consider your marketplace and don’t forget to conduct necessary researches.